 Students should expect to complete the majority of the requirements for their Columbia major at Columbia; however, in some cases, students may receive credit toward the major for coursework completed at Tel Aviv University.
 It is important to note, however, that credits earned at TAU do not automatically transfer toward the Columbia major.
 Transfer credits toward the major are accepted at the discretion of the individual academic department and are not guaranteed by the block transfer credit process.

 Common majors and course credit guidelines for the Dual Degree Program may be found on the Majors and Concentrations page.
 Please note that this list is subject to change and expansion.

 The GS core requirements provide the foundation for a traditional liberal arts education, assuring that students develop critical skills in writing and quantitative reasoning while exposing them to a range of knowledge and disciplines.

-- University Writing: All Dual Degree Program students not majoring in English must complete this course at Columbia.
+- University Writing: All Dual Degree Program students must complete this course at Columbia.

-- Literature/Humanities (six points of coursework—the literature component must be taken at Columbia): Any history course taken at TAU may be applied toward the humanities portion of this requirement.
+- Literature/Humanities (six points of coursework—the literature component must be taken at Columbia): Most students will complete the Humanities coursework at TAU but must take a Literature course at Columbia.

-- Music Humanities: All Dual Degree Program students must complete this course at Columbia.
+- Music Humanities: Dual Degree Program students complete this course at Columbia.

-- Quantitative Reasoning (one term or the equivalent): This requirement may be satisfied through the SAT or ACT.
+- Quantitative Reasoning (one term or the equivalent): This requirement may be satisfied through the SAT, ACT, or relevant coursework.
 For more information, visit the GS website.